NOTICE OF PRELIMINARY DECISION BY

 Closing Date:

-Pursuant to Rule 206 of the Imperial County Air Pollution Control District (ICAPCD) Rules and Regulations, the Air Pollution Control Officer (APCO) has made a preliminary decision to grant an Authority to Construct Permit to El Toro Land & Cattle for the development of a new cattle feedyard located at 910 Nichols Road, El Centro, California.
-In accordance with ICAPCD Rule 206, Section C.3 (Processing of Applications), a 30-day public notification is required when project emissions exceed the applicable pounds-per-day threshold for any fugitive emissions.
-This project is expected to exceed those thresholds for particulate matter (PM₁₀) and volatile organic compound (VOC) emissions.
-Authority to Construct Permit No. 4822 will include conditions designed to ensure compliance with all applicable ICAPCD rules and requirements.
+Pursuant to Rule 206 of Imperial County Air Pollution Control District (ICAPCD) Rules and Regulations, the Air Pollution Control Officer (APCO) has made a preliminary decision to grant an Authority to Construct permit to Ormat Nevada, Inc. Heber Geothermal Complex facility, for the installation of a new 25-megawatt Ormat Energy Converter Unit.
+The project described herein will be conducted at the facility located at 855 Dogwood Road, Heber CA. Authority to Construct Permit No. 2217A-8 will include conditions to ensure that all ICAPCD requirements will be satisfied.

-If you have any questions or would like to receive additional information about this matter, please contact Mario A Gonzalez, APC Engineer or Jesus Ramirez, APC Division Manager, at (442) 265-1800.
+If you have any questions or would like to receive additional information about this matter, please contact Victor H. Mendez, APC Engineer or Jesus Ramirez, APC Division Manager, at (442) 265-1800.

 NOTICE OF PRELIMINARY DECISION / AVISO DE DECISION PRELIMINAR